oktadev/okta-blog/_source/_posts/2019-11-04-build-net-app-quickly-with-docker.md

 Message=Your Okta URL must start with https.
 Current value: {yourOktaDomain}.
 You can copy your domain from the Okta Developer Console.
 Follow these instructions to find it: https://bit.ly/finding-okta-domain
 ```

 Thankfully, this is very easy to fix.
 Okta simplifies  identity management, while making to more secure and scalable than is worth building yourself.
-Okta’s APIs create, edit, and securely store user accounts and data, and connect them with one or more applications, without the need for custom code.
+Okta's APIs create, edit, and securely store user accounts and data, and connect them with one or more applications, without the need for custom code.
 To add Okta to your app to offload authentication, simply configure Okta Identity Management and add the appropriate configuration values to your `web.config` file:

 ```xml
 <add key="okta:ClientId" value="{clientId}" />